Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Non-Relativistic Limit

-While going further into the $\nicefrac{1}{c}-$expansion, new structures are expected to appear.
-1PN corrections are already extremely tiny in the standard context of the curved Dirac equation \cite{PhysRevD.109.064085}, so we only focus on 0.5PN here.
-In the non-rotating LI case, indeed, there are no 0.5PN contributions, implying that one could safely expect all of them to be VSR related.
+In going further into the $\nicefrac{1}{c}-$expansion, new structures are expected to appear.
+1PN corrections are already extremely tiny in the standard LI context \cite{PhysRevD.109.064085}, so we focus only on 0.5PN.
+Moreover, in the non-rotating LI case, there are no 0.5PN components, implying that in our calculations we can safely expect all of them to be VSR related.
 Repeating the same analysis as before for $\nicefrac{1}{c^3}-$combinations, we obtain just one viable option

 Interestingly, the latter is $\propto \nicefrac{1}{m^3}$ in the reduced Hamiltonian $\mathcal H / mc^2$.
-Thus, in order to find all contributions with this form and PN-order, it is sufficient to perform the FW expansion up to $\nicefrac{1}{m^2}$.
-Then, the complete 0.5PN Hamiltonian will be obtained by adjoining the previous LO result with these new perturbations.
+Thus, in order to find all 0.5PN contributions, it is sufficient to perform the FW expansion up to $\nicefrac{1}{m^2}$.
+The complete 0.5PN Hamiltonian is then obtained adjoining these new perturbations with the previous LO result.
+Note that, due to the relatively low order of our approximations, it will not be necessary to worry about the eventual discrepancies emerging between exact and iterative approaches to the NR limit \cite{Silenko:2024zkt,neznamov2009foldy,Silenko:2009if}.